RxSugar/Searchy/Carthage/Checkouts/RxSwift/Documentation/Warnings.md

   .map { ... }
 ```

-This code defines observable sequence that is filtered and mapped `xs` sequence but then ignores the result.
+This code defines an observable sequence that is filtered and mapped from the `xs` sequence but then ignores the result.

-Since this code just defines an observable sequence and then ignores it, it doesn't actually do nothing and it's pretty much useless.
+Since this code just defines an observable sequence and then ignores it, it doesn't actually do anything.

 Your intention was probably to either store the observable sequence definition and use it later ...